OliverMount/StochasticSynapse/README.md

 ## Simulation of Release Probabilities

+The Python script (scripts/CoreNEURONtest.py or scripts/NEURONtest.py) sets up a small network of five single-compartment neurons, each modeled as a `Hodgkin-Huxley` soma, to examine the effect of stochastic synaptic release on postsynaptic membrane potential.
+Each neuron receives input from a shared `NetStim`spike generator, which produces a series of spikes with slight temporal variability.
+Synaptic transmission is mediated by `StochExp2Syn` synapses in NEURON and `StochExp2SynGPU` synapses in CoreNEURON, implementing probabilistic neurotransmitter release controlled by the release_prob parameter.
+Random seeds are assigned to each synapse to introduce variability in release timing and location.
+The simulation records the membrane voltage of each neuron over time, allowing visualization of how different release probabilities (1.0, 0.5, 0.3, 0.1) affect postsynaptic responses.
+The resulting voltage traces are stacked and plotted, illustrating how increased stochasticity reduces the reliability and amplitude of synaptic responses in this simple network.

 ## NEURON

 The figure below shows non-overlapping voltage traces of 5 cells receiving shared stochastic input for different synaptic release probabilities (1.0, 0.5, 0.3, 0.1).